Hannover96/starter/content/publication/robust_filtering/index.md

 publication: (submitted)
 publication_short: (submitted)

 abstract: Motivated by the challenge of incorporating data into misspecified and multiscale dynamical models, we study a McKean-Vlasov equation that contains the data stream as a common driving rough path.
-This setting allows us to prove well-posedness as well as continuity with respect to the driver in an appropriate rough-path topology.
+This setting allows us to prove well-posedness as well as continuity with respect to the driver in an appropriate roug h path topology.
 The latter property is key in our subsequent development of a robust data assimilation methodology.
 We establish propagation of chaos for the associated interacting particle system, which in turn is suggestive of a numerical scheme that can be viewed as an extension of the ensemble Kalman filter to a rough-path framework.
 Finally, we discuss a data-driven method based on subsampling to construct suitable rough path lifts and demonstrate the robustness of our scheme in a number of numerical experiments related to parameter estimation problems in multiscale contexts.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.